 Always keep in mind that if you want your employees to take personal accountability for customer success, they should see the management doing it first.

 No secret (yet not that obvious to many companies) that if the employees are treated well, they’re more likely to share their happiness and loyalty with customers.
 Richard Branson once said: “Customer service can make or break a business.
 If you treat your staff well, they will be happy.
-Happy staff are proud staff, and proud staff delivers excellent customer service, which drives business success.”
+Happy staff is proud staff, and proud staff delivers excellent customer service, which drives business success.”

-“There is no shortcut to creating an organization capable of delivering a positive human to human interaction across every touchpoint.
+“There is no shortcut to creating an organization capable of delivering a positive human-to-human interaction across every touchpoint.
 It can only be done when all employees are part of a purpose-driven culture, hence mirroring their experience to the customer, – shared Nate Brown – You want to improve CX?
 Make the investment to improve your employee experience.”
 Indeed, companies that lead in customer experience have 60% more engaged employees, and study after study has shown that investing in employee experience impacts the customer experience and can generate a high ROI for the company.

 A lesson discovered by a company with a mission to be the “Earth’s Most Customer-Centric Company” is simple: create new value for your customers without being asked.
 “You need to listen to customers, they won’t tell you everything.
 You need to invent on their behalf.
 Kindle, EC2 would not have been developed if we did not have an inventive culture.” – elaborated Amazon’s Jeff Bezos in one of his interviews.